 The Reports in your Wave account help you gain deeper business insights to run your business effectively.
-The reports are well organized, comprehensive, and easy to understand.
+This article will walk you through the different reports available in Wave.

 Profit & Loss